Mike McKay (politician): Political positions

+Crime and policing

+During the 2026 legislative session, McKay opposed a bill that would prohibit law enforcement officers from wearing face coverings, raising concerns with the penalties included in the bill for wearing a mask.
+He also voted for a bill to end the practice of automatically charging youth as adults for certain crimes in the Senate Judicial Proceedings Committee, but voted against the bill on the Senate floor, saying that he supported the committee amendments added to the bill but opposed changes to automatic charging.
+McKay also introduced legislation that would require police training for situations involving elopement.

 Education

 McKay supports limiting BOOST funding to schools that don't discriminate in admissions, but opposes the elimination of BOOST, saying that it would be "discrimination in itself" and that lawmakers need to have more tolerance for funding religious schools.

 McKay introduced legislation during the 2016 legislative session that would bring an agricultural science curriculum to Maryland's public school systems.

-Environment
+Energy

 During the 2015 legislative session, McKay opposed legislation that would impose a three-year moratorium on fracking.
 In 2025, he supported legislation to repeal Maryland's statewide fracking ban, citing rising energy prices in the state.
 Also in 2025, McKay introduced legislation that would strip protections from portions of three designated state wild lands (Big Savage Mountain Wildland, Bear Pen Wildland, and Dan's Mountain Wildland) in Garrett and Allegany Counties.
+In April 2026, McKay was one of four senators to vote against the Utility RELIEF Act, an omnibus energy bill backed by Governor Wes Moore and Democratic legislative leaders, later saying that he thought the bill didn't go far enough and was "really going to hurt people this summer".

+In June 2026, McKay supported efforts by the second Trump administration to restart the Warrior Run Generating Station coal plant using federal funds.

 Healthcare

 McKay introduced legislation during the 2017 legislative session that would expand Medicaid to establish an adult dental option.
 During the 2018 legislative session, he introduced a bill that would establish a pilot program for adult Medicaid dental coverage.
 The bill passed and became law.
 During the 2019 legislative session, McKay introduced legislation that would establish the Adult Dental Pilot Program to provide basic dental insurance to certain individuals between the ages of 21 and 64 that are eligible for both Medicare and Medicaid.
 The bill passed and became law.